flancia-coop/doc.anagora.org/social-coop-cwg.md

 next meeting:
 - Calix, can we meet an hour earlier or later
-- let's try an hour later next month
+- let's try an hour later next month - AGREED 2/20 18:00 UTC

 Feb 2 -